dallasLab/labLogistics/wiki.md

 + `(R) markdown`: markdown is a markup language used to create this file.
 R markdown allows embedding R code within markdown documents, creating a document that can be compiled to contain both explanatory text and the results of analyses. [markdown tutorial](https://www.markdowntutorial.com/), [R markdown tutorial](https://rmarkdown.rstudio.com/lesson-1.html)

 + `LaTeX`: LaTeX is a typesetting language useful for formatting manuscripts, presentations, and posters.
 I have found it incredibly useful, though sometimes unfuriating.
 Templates for Dallas lab presentations/posters/academic articles are available within this repo.
 Lab members should feel free to use and modify these templates, or to not use them (but hopefully to use them). [training](https://www.latex-tutorial.com/tutorials/)

+## keeping things up-to-date

+`presentations`: whenever you give a presentation (which I encourage you to do and will support your travel and conference costs for at least 1 conference per year), update the presentations file in the `labMeetingMinutes` repo (https://github.com/dallasLab/labMeetingNotes/blob/master/presentations.md).
+This is private, so only Dallas lab members will be able to see it.

+`publications`: get a Google scholar and/or a personal website.
+Both are pretty much essential as networking tools and allow you to publicize your research.